Yijin-Zeng/HangManGame/README.md

 Hangman is a classic word-guessing game where players try to discover a hidden word by guessing individual letters:

-1. **Setup**: A secret word is chosen and displayed as blank spaces (underscores)
+1. Setup: A secret word is chosen and displayed as blank spaces (underscores)
-2. **Guessing**: Players guess one letter at a time
+2. Guessing: Players guess one letter at a time
-3. **Correct Guess**: If the letter appears in the word, all instances are revealed
+3. Correct Guess: If the letter appears in the word, all instances are revealed
-4. **Wrong Guess**: If the letter doesn't appear, it counts as a mistake
+4. Wrong Guess: If the letter doesn't appear, it counts as a mistake
-5. **Win Condition**: Player wins by revealing the entire word before making 6 wrong guesses
+5. Win Condition: Player wins by revealing the entire word before making 6 wrong guesses
-6. **Lose Condition**: Player loses after 6 wrong guesses
+6. Lose Condition: Player loses after 6 wrong guesses

 ### Example Game (Win):
 ```